 Molting is a very dangerous time for crabs because they are soft and defenseless for days afterward.
 The crab cannot walk because its legs will not support its weight, and it cannot eat.

-The antennae on crabs are called chemoreceptors.
+The antennae on crab are called chemoreceptors.
 They allow the crab to taste and smell, to find food and mates.
-Crabs smell things they eat underwater by detecting chemicals from food with the tufts of hairs on the tips of their antennas.
+Crab smell things they eat underwater by detecting chemicals from food with the tufts of hairs on the tips of their antennas.
 When a crab detects these chemicals, it starts to search for food.
 Between the eyes is two pair of feelers.
-Taste-sensitive hairs are located on the mouthparts, along the pincers, and on the crabs feet.
+Taste-sensitive hairs are located on the mouthparts, along the pincers, and on the crab's feet.

 Below a crab's feelers is its mouth.
 The mouth of the crab is made up of hard pairs of mouthparts which have different uses.
 A pair of jaws holds the food; other mouth parts break the food into small bits and put them into the crab's mouth.
 A flap on one pair of these mouth parts pumps water over the crab's gills, so the crab can breathe while eating.

-In spite of their hard shell, crabs have a good sense of touch.
+In spite of their hard shell, crab have a good sense of touch.
 This is because growing through the cuticle are tiny, but very sensitive bristles.
 These bristles are scattered all over a crab's body, legs and feet.
-Other types of hairs on crabs are sensitive to vibrations traveling through the water.
+Other types of hair on crab are sensitive to vibrations traveling through the water.
 These hairs are found mostly along the pincers.

 Dungeness crabs can only successfully mate when the female is newly molted.

-In the early spring, adult male crabs look for female crabs likely to molt soon.
-When a female crab is ready to mate, she gives out signals the male crab can recognize.
+In the early spring, adult male crab look for female crab likely to molt soon.
+When a female crab is ready to mate, she sends signals the male crab recognize.
 Female crabs produce special chemicals that males pick up and follow.
 When they meet, a male and female may touch each other with their antennae to let each other know they are not going to attack.

 The male may carry the female for a few days before mating with her.
 Crabs will stay in this "pre-mating embrace" until females molt, this can go on as long as two weeks.
 They mate just after the female has molted.
 The male continues to carry her around to protect her until her new shell has hardened.